BookingSync/operations/README.md

 end
 ```

-In this case, `Order::MarkAsCompleted.system.call(...)` will be used in, say, console and `Order::MarkAsCompleted.kafka.call(...)` will be used on Kafka event consumption.
+In this case, `Order::MarkAsCompleted.system.call(...)` will be used in, say, console, and `Order::MarkAsCompleted.kafka.call(...)` will be used on Kafka event consumption.

 ### Convenience helpers

-`Operations::Convenience` is an optional module that contains helpers for simpler operation definition.
+`Operations::Convenience` is an optional module that contains helpers for simpler operation definitions.
 See module documentation for more details.

 ### Form objects

-While we normally recommend to use frontend-backend separation, it is still possible to use this framework with Rails view helpers:
+While we normally recommend using frontend-backend separation, it is still possible to use this framework with Rails view helpers:

 ```ruby
 class PostsController < ApplicationController